 As you might have predicted from the tone of this article: both are bad responses.

-Let’s walk through what to do when you’re asked about past failures in an interview and what we can learn from failure more generally to have a more fulfilling and successful life.
+Let’s walk through what to do when you’re asked about past failures in an interview - whether from a hiring manager or your compliance recruitment consultant - and what we can learn from failure more generally to have a more fulfilling and successful life.

 An Internal Locus of Control